skalafut/learningRussian/README.md

     move into the src directory
     type 'make clean' then hit enter
-    type 'make' then hit enter to compile the game move up one directory and into the bin directory ./LanguageGame.exe
+    type 'make' then hit enter to compile the game delete everything from the file data/gameScoreHistory.txt except the first line which has the column titles move up one directory and into the bin directory ./LanguageGame.exe